azams22/SofiaAzamCSCI3700/homework3/README.md

 ## Quick Start
 ### Local Test Setup
+Make sure that you have changed your directory to this 'homework3' folder before doing all of the following steps.

 First, we need to install a Python 3 virtual environment with:
 ```
 sudo apt-get install python3-venv